lorenzowritescode/openscad-wasm/README.md

 # OpenSCAD WASM Port

-A full port of OpenSCAD to WASM.
+A full port of OpenSCAD to WASM, providing a modern TypeScript API for rendering OpenSCAD models directly in the browser or Node.js.

-This project cross compiles all of the project dependencies and created a headless OpenSCAD WASM module.

 ## Setup